iambhat/Banking-Project/README.md

 # Banking-Project
- The basic Banking operations are simulated using Core Java and collections
+ 1. The basic Banking operations are simulated using Core Java and collections
+ 2. It can be used to learn Core java and collections along with Custom Exception.